dpurge/jdp-reader/src/txt/herodotus-history/01-klio.md

 utter, bidding me look upon my mistress naked?
 When a woman puts off her tunic she puts off her modesty also.
 Moreover of old time those fair sayings have been found out by men, from which we ought to learn wisdom;
-and of these one is this,that each man should look on his own: but I believe indeed that she is of all women the fairest and I entreat thee not to ask of me that which it is not lawful for me to do."
+and of these one is this, that each man should look on his own: but I believe indeed that she is of all women the fairest and I entreat thee not to ask of me that which it is not lawful for me to do."